 I had a few reservations due to PT Barnum’s history but decided to take the whole family and be prepared for deep discussions afterward.

-The Greatest Showman Review for Parents
+The Greatest Showman Parent Movie Review

 I’ll start The Greatest Showman review by acknowledging the elephant in the room (ha ha).

 Barnum himself wasn’t the best role model in many ways (to put it mildly) and he certainly exploited the people in his show.
 To what extent they accepted it or were “ok” with it, I honestly can’t say as I haven’t done that level of research.

 But I do know that this was not a guy I would typically hold up as an example to my kids on how to get ahead.